 - Comfort: Many critics have stated that Boost (and Yeezy Boost) technology provides for a more comfortable fit than any other cushioning, including what NikeÂ Roshe sneakers offer.

 - Colorways: When it comes to the color of the shoes, both companies have released neutral colorways.
 This makes the shoes more versatile, as neutral colors pair with almost anything.
 However, the Nike Roshe also released in very, â€śbusy,â€ť colorways, which limits its versatility.

 So, the general consensus is that Adidasâ€™ Boost technology is the better choice.
 However, not every person is going to like the same design and construction.
 Some may prefer the NikeÂ Roshe over the Boost sneakers.

 Feedback from Critics and Fans

-Of course, because of the intense popularity of these sneaker designs, many fans and critics have posted their thoughts on the shoes.
-None of them are bad performance-wise because both shoes deliver, but in the past, fans have trash talked Adidas, stating that they stole their Boost technology idea from Nike.
+Of course, due to the popularity of these sneakers, many fans and critics have voiced their thoughts on the shoes.
+None of them are bad performance-wise because both shoes deliver.
+But in the past, fans have trash-talked Adidas, stating that they stole their Boost technology idea from Nike.

 Regardless, all critics agree that the Boost technology made Adidas relevant in the sneaker market again.
 Yes, Adidas was in second place, but they were far behind Nikeâ€™s first place standing.
 Nike owned 48% of the sneaker market, while Adidas had been declining every year since 2011; currently, they only own 9% of the sneaker market.